 At this time of year, we spend a lot of time and money working in our yards in an attempt to bring them back to life after a long winter season.
 One common job is applying fertilizer.
 If used correctly, fertilizer can turn a brown winter lawn into a green and thriving lawn.

-To learn more about the best times to fertilize your lawn, watch this video which features my fellow West Bend associate, Marv Wolf.
+To learn more about the best times to fertilize your lawn, watch this video which features retired West Bend associate, Marv Wolf.

-Marv has been West Bend’s grounds supervisor for 23 years.
-He’s responsible for planning, coordinating, and maintaining our 160-acre corporate campus which includes 50 acres of restored prairie, 2 acres of restored wetlands, 10 acres of restored woodlands, and 3 miles of gravel walking trails.
+Marv was West Bend’s grounds supervisor.
+He was responsible for planning, coordinating, and maintaining our 160-acre corporate campus which includes 50 acres of restored prairie, 2 acres of restored wetlands, 10 acres of restored woodlands, and 3 miles of gravel walking trails.

 Since 1990, more than 15,000 trees and shrubs have been planted on the campus, formerly corn and alfalfa fields.